bbqw-ng/cs283/0-Warmup/AnsweredQuestions.md

     - https://github.com/bbqw-ng/cs283

 4. Briefly describe what you want to get out of this class.
-    - I want to get a better understanding of systems programming and learning about different parts that make up a program, what they do, and how they work (together or separately).
+    - I want to get a better understanding of systems programming and learning about different parts that make up a system, what they do, and how they work (together or separately).

 5. Briefly describe any concerns you might be having with being successful in this class (if any).
     - No concerns.